andreasmhallberg/readingnotes/Rayner, 2009. Eye movements and attention in reading, scene perception, and visual search.md

 - Poor, beginning and dyslectic readers make longer fixations, shorter saccades and more regressions.

-- Denser orthographies (Chinese, Hebrew) yields similar fixation durations and regressions but shorter saccades.
+- Denser orthographies yields similar fixation durations and regressions but shorter saccades (Chinese 2--3 characters, Hebrew 5.5 characters).
 1461

 - Measurements of processing
   - Fixation duration good global measure but poor local measure of processing because of